UK lawmakers will try to force PM May to seek further Brexit delay

 “The Prime Minister has a responsibility to prevent that happening ...
 If the government won’t act urgently, then parliament has a responsibility to try to ensure that happens even though we are right up against the deadline.”

-The group said it would be up to the government to decide how long to propose as a delay.
+The lawmakers said it would be up to the government to decide how long to propose as a delay, although the draft legislation notes that both parliament and the EU could propose a different length of extension.

 Conservative lawmaker Oliver Letwin, who led the process of so-called indicative votes on alternative Brexit options, said the draft legislation was “a last-ditch attempt to prevent our country being exposed to the risks inherent in a no deal exit.”

-“We realize this is difficult.
+“We realise this is difficult.
 But it is definitely worth trying,” he added.

-The lawmakers did not give a timetable for the legislation, but are due to take control of parliamentary time on Wednesday, when they could either debate the legislation or set out when they intend to try and pass the bill.
+Lawmakers are due to take control of parliamentary time on Wednesday and Cooper told BBC Radio they would use to carry out the process that needs to be completed before the bill is debated.
+The plan is to debate the bill on Thursday.

 Pro-Brexit Conservative Bill Cash told parliament seizing control in this way was a “a reprehensible procedure”.

-“It is unconstitutional, it is inconceivable that we should be presented with a bill which can be rammed through in one day,” Cash told parliament.
+“It is unconstitutional, it is inconceivable that we should be presented with a bill which can be rammed through in one day,” he said.

 Parliament’s speaker John Bercow said it was not unusual for government legislation to be passed by the House of Commons in a single day.

-Reporting by Kylie MacLellan, William James and Elizabeth Piper; editing by Stephen Addison/Guy Faulconbridge
+Additional reporting by William James and Elizabeth Piper; editing by Stephen Addison/Guy Faulconbridge